 Revenues within Corporate and Other are comprised of net interest income earned by our bank and inter-segment eliminations.
-Unallocated corporate expenses include our fixed expenses such as salaries, wages and related benefits for our employees, professional service fees, software licenses, telephone and communication costs, rent and utilities, and insurance.
+Unallocated corporate expenses include our fixed expenses such as salaries, wages and related benefits for our employees, professional service fees, software licenses, telephone and communication costs, rent and utilities, insurance and inter-segment eliminations.
 These costs are not considered when our CODM evaluates the performance of our three reportable segments since they are not directly attributable to any reporting segment.
 Non-cash expenses such as stock-based compensation, depreciation and amortization of long-lived assets, and other non-recurring expenses that are not considered by our CODM when evaluating our overall consolidated financial results are excluded from our unallocated corporate expenses above.
 Refer to Note 19- Segment Information to the Consolidated Financial Statements included herein for a summary reconciliation.

-Unallocated revenue declined year-over-year as a result of lower yields on our investment securities portfolio and customer funds on deposit as a result of rate decreases by the Federal Reserve in March 2020.
-Unallocated corporate expenses increased approximately 3% year-over-year as a result of higher salaries and wages, principally due to the timing of accrued bonus compensation, partially offset by lower travel and entertainment costs, professional expenses and rent expense.
+Net interest income increased slightly year-over-year for the three months ended June 30, 2021 as a result of an increase in the size of our investment securities portfolio and customer funds on deposit.
+However, total net interest income in the first half of the year has remained flat to prior year comparable period as a result of lower yields on our investment securities portfolio due to the rate decreases by the Federal Reserve in March 2020.

+Unallocated corporate expenses for the three and six months ended June 30, 2021 decreased year-over-year by approximately 11% and 5%, respectively, as a result of lower corporate reserves, professional expenses and rent expense.
+These decreases were partially offset by higher salaries and wages and related employee benefits, principally due to the timing of accrued bonus compensation, and higher software licenses and telecommunication expenses.